I got this idea to DIY some new drop cloth curtains for our dining room that are also no sew!

 - Grab a partner to help you hang them if your ceilings are taller like mine

 - Fold the drop cloths one way then the next way so that they fold nicely on the top until all the clip rings are strung on the rod (Do it the opposite way on the other side so that the pattern continues across)

 - Fluff the curtains so that you have the spacing you like with the folds

 - ENJOY THEM!

-The drop cloths are extremely wrinkly.
-I could have thrown them in the dryer to get out some of the wrinkles, but I will most likely just steam them if the bigger wrinkles don't come out.
-I honestly don't mind the wrinkles as it makes it look more worn & vintage.
+*NOTE: If the drop cloths are extremely wrinkly throw them in the dryer to get out some of the wrinkles, or just steam them if the bigger wrinkles don't come out.
+I honestly don't mind the wrinkles as it makes it look more worn & vintage.*

 Since they are canvas, they will block out a lot of light.
 I can also push them completely to the edge of the windows so that all the light shines right on in!

 I absolutely love the charm & character these DIY drop cloth curtains add to our dining room.
 We now have them in our Sun Room and Master Closet!